Cascade Gem & Mineral Show 2023

-Here is a little preview from some of the vendors that will be a part of the show in September 16-17, 2023!
-Mark your calendars and RSVP to attend today!
-Click here.
+Here is a little preview from some of the vendors that will be a part of the show on June 29 – 30.
+2024!
+Mark your calendars and plan to attend.

 OlyArtesania: “I’m Gretchen Newman, and OlyArtesania is my local handmade jewelry and lapidary arts.
 I do an artistic mix of the Pacific Northwest woods and South American style.
 I have been making silver jewelry by hand for over 30 years.
 My pieces have a lot of Chilean influence, as I learned silversmithing from artisans there – bold and earthy, each piece unique and individually inspired by the stones, metals and natural textures.
 I work mostly with sterling, fine silver and natural stones, many from South America or the Pacific Northwest.
 Since I am also fascinated with materials and want each thing to live its best life, I like to minimize waste, I use lots of recycled materials, melt things down and re-forge the metals to use again.
 My products are made with start-to-finish care and artistry to last and be shared through generations.
 All made locally in Olympia!”
 You can find her on Instagram at @olyartesania